 - The University may also suspend consideration of the case on the basis of other action – for instance, if a decision from the Criminal Justice Process is to be made.

 36. Through the case management (including internal disciplinary) process, reporting party(s)s can expect to:

-- Be kept informed about the progress of their case, where relevant and appropriate, by the Student Conduct Team or their Case Worker – frequency of communications and by whom to be agreed upon after the initial receipt of the report.
+- Be kept informed about the progress of their case, where relevant and appropriate, by the Quality Office or their Case Worker – frequency of communications and by whom to be agreed upon after the initial receipt of the report.

 - Hear limited details of what stage the reported student is at in the process and whether any precautionary measures have been put in place

 - Apply for extra help when giving evidence as part of the investigation – in relation to disabilities/ health/ mental health conditions – to be assessed on a case-by-case basis.